-- Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - Defines what behavior constitutes domestic violence, dating violence, sexual assault, and stalking pursuant to Colorado law; - Defines what behavior and actions constitute consent to sexual activity in the State of Colorado: - Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander; - Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential attacks; and - Provides information on the procedures the College will adhere to after a sex offense occurs.
+- Identifies domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - Defines what behavior constitutes domestic violence, dating violence, sexual assault, and stalking pursuant to Colorado law; - Defines what behavior and actions constitute consent to sexual activity in the State of Colorado; - Provides safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than the bystander; - Provides information on risk reduction so that students and employees may recognize warning signs of abusive behavior and how to avoid potential attacks; and - Provides information on the procedures the College will adhere to after a sex offense occurs.

-Educational programs are offered to raise awareness for all students and employees, and are often conducted during New Employee Orientation and throughout a student's college experience.
+Educational programs are offered to raise awareness for all students and employees and are often conducted during New Employee Orientation and throughout a student's college experience.
 These educational programs and others offered throughout the year include strong messages regarding not just awareness, but also primary prevention.
 Bystander engagement is encouraged through safe and positive intervention techniques and by empowering third-party intervention and prevention such as calling for help, using intervention-based apps, identifying allies and/or creating distractions.

-Educational programs also offer information on risk reduction that strives to empower victims, how to recognize warning signals and how to avoid potential attacks, and do so without victim-blaming approaches.
+Educational programs also offer information on risk reduction that strives to empower victims, how to recognize warning signals and how to avoid potential attacks and do so without victimblaming approaches.
 Throughout the year, ongoing awareness and prevention campaigns are directed to students and employees, including faculty, often taking the form of campaigns, emails, guest speakers, and events.

 The College has developed an annual educational campaign consisting of presentations that include distribution of educational materials to new students.
 CCD also facilitates New Employee Orientation several times annually.
-CCD Student Life and Student Conduct & Support work closely with the Phoenix Center at Auraria to provide educational programming such as bystander intervention, featured speakers, relationship assessment, Denim Day, the Clothesline project, the Red Flag campaign, self-defense classes, and others.
+CCD Student Programming, Activities & Resources Center (SPARC) and Student Conduct & Support work closely with the Phoenix Center at Auraria to provide educational programming such as bystander intervention, featured speakers, relationship assessment, Denim Day, the Clothesline project, the Red Flag campaign, self-defense classes, and others.
 The Phoenix Center at Auraria serves CCD students and staff with confidential victim advocacy services.

-The College offers primary prevention, awareness, and resource information about domestic violence, dating violence, sexual assault, and stalking for all incoming students during in person and online versions of New Student Orientations.
-On each of the following dates, and as an online module, students were provided with written materials and Title IX information was included in a presentation called Student Rights & Responsibilities.
-A resource fair including the Office of Student Conduct & Care and the Phoenix Center at Auraria is included in in-person New Student Orientations.
-New Student Orientations in 2019 therefore covered the following program requirements:
+The College offers primary prevention, awareness, and resource information about domestic violence, dating violence, sexual assault, and stalking for all incoming students during and online versions of New Student Orientations.
+As an online module, students were provided with written materials and Title IX information was included in a presentation called Student Rights & Responsibilities.
+A resource section of the online New Student Orientation included the Office of Student Conduct & Care and the Phoenix Center at Auraria.
+Online New Student Orientations in 2021 therefore covered the following program requirements: